BetterConfig/BetterConfigClient-dotnet/README.md

 ```

 ## Configuration
-Client supports three different modes to acquire the configuration from the betterconfig.
-When the client downloads the latest configuration puts into the internal cache and it serves any settings acquisition from cache.
-With these modes you can manage settings' lifetimes easily.
+Client supports three different caching policies to acquire the configuration from BetterConfig.
+When the client downloads the latest configuration, puts it into the internal cache and serves any configuration acquisition from cache.
+With these caching policies you can manage your configurations' lifetimes easily.

-### Auto polling mode (default)
+### Auto polling (default)
 Client downloads the latest configuration and puts into a cache repeatedly.
+Use ```PollingIntervalSeconds``` parameter to manage polling interval.
-You can subscribe to an event ```OnConfigurationChanged``` to get notification about configuration changes. (use ```PollingIntervalSeconds``` parameter to manage polling interval.
+You can subscribe to the ```OnConfigurationChanged``` event to get notification about configuration changes.

-### Lazy loading mode
+### Lazy loading
-Client downloads the latest configuration only when it is not present or expired (use ```CacheTimeToLiveSeconds``` to manage configuration lifetime).
+Client downloads the latest configuration only when it is not present or expired in the cache.
+Use ```CacheTimeToLiveSeconds``` parameter to manage configuration lifetime.

-### Manual polling mode
+### Manual polling
 With this mode you always have to invoke ```.ForceRefresh()``` method to download a latest configuration into the cache.
-When the cache is empty (for example after client initialization) and try to acquire any value you'll get the default value!
+When the cache is empty (for example after client initialization) and you try to acquire any value you'll get the default value!

 ---